Coping with COVID

-What can you do right now to sustain, or even grow your business in these challenging times?
+What can you do right now to sustain or even grow your business in these challenging times?
 One arrow to have in your solar quiver is Energy Storage.
 Even in the current downturn, the demand for energy storage is growing.

-Energy Storage paired with solar is expected to increase significantly over the next 5 years.
+Energy Storage paired with solar is expected to increase significantly over the next five years.
 According to the Solar Energy Industries Association (SEIA), less than 5% of behind-the-meter solar systems included storage in 2019, but by 2025, more than 25% will be solar+storage installations.

-The California Solar+Storage Association (CALSSA) reports that in California alone, a combined 138MW of energy storage was installed in 2019, up 27% from 2018.
+The California Solar + Storage Association (CalSSA) reports that a combined 138MW of energy storage in California alone was installed in 2019, up 27% from 2018.
 The residential sector had a 50% gain over the year before, and commercial installations with energy storage moved up 11% from 2018.